Dipeshtwis/curriculum-html-css/client_side_validation.md

 ## Description

 As you know, we use HTML forms to collect user input.
-In order to make sure that the data is provided in a standard format, we can execute data validations client-side on the browser (as opposed to server-side on the server).
-There are different types of client-side validation: built in input elements, regular expressions and using JavaScript.
+In order to make sure that the data is provided in a standard format, we can execute data validations client-side on the browser (as opposed to server-side on the server, that you will discover later in the program).
+There are different types of client-side validation: built in input elements (that came with HTML 5), regular expressions and using JavaScript.

 ### Why is client side validation important?

 In web application, as in any other software applications, the data and its consistency are key.
-In order to help that we are storing consistent user data in our server we should use data validations in the browser.
+In order to ensure that we are storing consistent user data in our server we should use data validations in the browser.

 ### Learn more
 - Read the [Client-side form validation tutorial](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) by MDN